You are currently viewing 15 nature-based solutions examples for sustainable development

 15 nature-based solutions examples for sustainable development

 The concept of nature-based solutions (NBS) could be confusing and abstract.
 After all, from fossil fuels to plastics, humans have always relied on nature for development.
 Regardless, the European Union defines NBS as ‘actions which are inspired by, supported by or copied from nature.’
+A more detailed article on NbS definition is also published in Silvica.
 An advantage of nature-based solutions is that they are ready to be deployed.
 We have outlined nature-based solutions examples in this post.

 1. Tree Growing